USB4: DP tunneling

 DisplayPort is also tunneled as end-to-end connection.
-There can be multiple independent DP tunnels, but each will be delivered to a single protocol output adapter (at which point DisplayPort MST might be used to further split each connection up).
+There can be multiple independent DP tunnels, but each will be delivered to a single protocol output adapter (at which point DisplayPort MST might be used to further split each connection).

 USB4 Version 1.0 only defines how to tunnel DP connections according to the DisplayPort 1.4a specification (up to HBR3 speeds).
 USB4 Version 2.0 updates this support to the full DisplayPort 2.1 specification (up to UHBR20 speeds).
 Notably, the USB4 specification explicitly carves out needing to support the UHBR13.5 DP speed, even if UHBR20 is supported.
 The DP specification is not public.
 It is unknown if it makes similar carve-outs.

 DP tunneling has great understanding of the contents of DP connections, and will efficiently skip/transmit any filler data, reducing the actually utilized bandwidth of a DP tunnel.
 But since DP connections have real-time requirements, bandwidth must be reserved for them.
 USB4 mandates that in absence of any other information, the maximum possible bandwidth for the particular DP connection (DP lanes and speed) must be reserved.
 This reservation only applies to other real-time tunnels though.
 Reserved, but unused bandwidth can be used by non-real-time tunnels such as PCIe or USB3, but the reservation may still block other DP tunnels from being established.